 About this property

-Hill Ross Farmhouse Historic Property
+Hill Ross Farmhouse Historic Homestead

 You'll have the Farmhouse at the historic Hill-Ross Homestead.
 Originally built circa 1820 with many original features, comfortable interiors, park like surroundings and a convenient 5 minute walk into downtown Florence.
 The Farmhouse houses 4 Bedrooms and 2.5 bathrooms.
 Two king bedrooms, one queen bedroom and one full bed on the third floor, one children's play room, one kitchen, one dining room, one sitting room with adjoining living room.